ghga-de/milestones-docs/33-green-wrasse/technical_specification.md

 ID of the Data Access object is the same as the one of the corresponding Claim Object.

-Both endpoints should be proxied by the Access Request Service API to allow client access by data stewards.
+Both of these endpoints of the Claims Repository should be proxied by the ARS to allow client access by data stewards, since the Clais Repository does not have a public API that can be used by data stewards.

 ## Human Resource/Time Estimation